hibari/hibari-doc/doc/src/hibari/website/webpage-README.txt

 _basic recipe_

 ------

-1. Get, setup, and install a Linux environment
+1. Get, setup, and install a Linux environment.
+If not already, please make sure to have the 'openssl-devel' package installed on your linux system.
+OpenSSL is required by Hibari (and before configure and build of your erlang system).

    NOTE: Hibari has been developed and tested primarily on RedHat, CentOS, and Fedora Linux distributions.
 Hibari has been tested